 Making the Most from Your Blower

 Any of the products listed above can make doing yard work easier.
 However, there’s one product that outshines the rest.
-The Husqvarna 150BT does everything you need it to do, and some.
+The Husqvarna 150BT does everything you need it to do, and then some.
 Because of its backpack design, it’s comfortable and doesn’t leave you achy after a day of clearing the yard.
-Furthermore, it takes away most of the drawbacks that come with using a gas-powered blower.
+Furthermore, it takes away most of the drawbacks that come with using gas blowers.
 The product isn’t too heavy, too noisy, or too energy inefficient.
 If you’re ready for a blower that will make yard chores seem less like a chore and more like a fun day outside, you should consider the Husqvarna 150BT.